 Just because you are in an apartment and don’t have a spare office for your work-from-home or studio space, doesn’t mean you can’t make it work!
-There are plenty of ways to fit a fully functional office space in your apartment, without too much clutter.
+There are plenty of ways to fit a fully functional office space in your apartment, while keeping a minimalist design and avoiding too much clutter.

 Looking at small apartment desks for your apartment is a great place to start building out an efficient, space-friendly office space in your apartment.